foxhound91/demo-selenium-ruby/README.md

 # demo-selenium-ruby
-Demo project testing Selenium on Ruby with Cucumber
+Demo project to test Google UI with Selenium and Cucumber on Ruby implementing Page Object Pattern